karolnowak98/karolnowak98/README.md

 ### Web applications

-I became interested in websites as a hobby, and I have been learning the latest technologies intensively for about a year.
+I became interested in websites as a hobby, and I have been learning the latest technologies intensively for more than a year.
 I focus mainly on the backend, in my case Asp.NET 8.
-In practice, I use design patterns such as MVC, Clean architecture, CQRS, Mediator, etc.
+In practice, I use design patterns such as MVC, Clean architecture, CQRS, Mediator, etc. My frontend stack is mainly newest Angular 17 (TypeScript).

-- Packages: Entity Framework, Minimal API, FastEndpoints, MediatR, Fluent Validation, Ardalis packages
+- Backend: Entity Framework, Minimal API, FastEndpoints, MediatR, Fluent Validation, Ardalis packages
+- Frontend: Bootstrap5, FontAwesome, NgRx, Angular CLI, Jquery

 <br />
 <p align="center">